Vlookup for Duplicate Values and Return the Matches in Excel [8 Cases]

 - If IF(ISNA(VLOOKUP(D14,C3:C12,1,FALSE)),0,1)+IF(ISNA(VLOOKUP(D14,D3:D12,1,FALSE)),0,1)=2 becomes true the first IF function will return Duplicate.
 Otherwise, it will return Unique.

-Case #6: Vlookup for Duplicate Values Between Two Worksheets and Identify Duplicate & Unique Data in Excel
+Vlookup for Duplicate Values b/w 2 Worksheets with IF, ISERROR & VLOOKUP functions in Excel

 In the worksheet named “Formula 6A”, there are two columns named “Category” and “Product List 1”.